-As the work year winds down and the holiday season ramps up, the music workweek should be in full swing, but things are looking slightly different this year.
-After being given the go-ahead to kick things back off- something we were not supposed to hope for till early next year, once again, we’re ready for action, and our venues are too.
+As another year of live music starts to ramp up, the music workweek should be in full swing, but things are looking slightly different than expected thanks to Omicron and the neverending COVID story.
+After being given the go-ahead to kick off – once again, we’re ready for action, and our venues are too, and yet here we are.
 So, with that in mind, we reckon it’s about time that we get our favourite duo back together.

 Musos and venues, you need each other, so let’s see how we can get you back on the road, fast!

-New contactless payment systems, socially distanced seating plans, a dedicated delivery service that’s like a second kitchen now, sparkling clean venues, renovations, seamless service, and a dream menu that’s been two years in the making.
-Our venues have been BUSAY!! – And who would be able to tell, as you remained stoic in providing for the community while battling to keep your venues open, at limited capacities no less.
+We’ve accomplished a lot with new contactless payment systems, socially distanced seating plans, and dedicated delivery service that doubles as a second kitchen.
+With our sparkling clean venues, renovations, seamless service, and a dream menu that has been two years in the making, our venues have been BUSAY!! – And who would be able to tell, as you remained stoic in providing for the community while battling to keep your venues open, at limited capacities no less.

-Likewise, in the downtime that has been the most productive period of our music journey, as well as the literal definition of starving for our craft – OK we get it now, can we stop??
-This pause also left many musicians turning to other full-time work, being forced to leave their careers, and wondering whether it’s worth the battle to secure gigs when the industry will only operate at 30% capacity.
-But we aren’t here to talk about that, because seeing Melbourne potentially lose its status as the live music capital of the world is a lot right now.
+Likewise, in the downtime that has been the most productive period of our music journey, as well as the literal definition of starving for our craft – OK, we get it now, can we stop??
+This pause left many musicians turning to other full-time work, being forced to leave their careers, and wondering whether it’s worth the battle to secure gigs when the industry is operating at 30% capacity.

 = the perfect comeback duo